-Our interdisciplinary team and collaborators are working together to find new ways of answering questions about breathing and breathlessness and their relationship to both illness and wellbeing.
+Our interdisciplinary team and collaborators worked together to find new ways of answering questions about breathing and breathlessness and their relationship to both illness and wellbeing.

 - What does breathlessness feel like?
 Does it feel different when you are ill?

 - How do our thoughts, emotions and beliefs affect our breathing?